AR2202/Colourful/README.md

 ### User defined colours

 Colours have to be defined AFTER they are used.
-Colour definitions should be placed at the end of the file, with any definitions that reference other definitions being placed BEFORE the definiton that references them.
+Colour definitions should be placed at the end of the file, with any definitions that reference other definitions being placed BEFORE the definitons that it references.

 The syntax for definitions is: